 Amy: Now that your adoption is finalized, what advice would you give to others who are hoping to adopt?

-Kristin: This has been the most incredible, amazing, and inspiring experience of my life, and I would encourage all those hoping to adopt to never give up on your dreams.
-Don’t be afraid to take a leap of faith.
+Kristin: This has been the most incredible, amazing, and inspiring experience of my life, and I would encourage all those hoping to adopt to never give up on their dreams.
+Don’t be afraid to leap of faith.
 No matter what the reason anyone chooses to adopt, there is a child out there that is meant to be with you.
 One day they will find their way home and into your arms.

 Waiting times, miles traveled, and highs and lows are experienced in different ways by adoptive families.
 But when families are built, every obstacle is worth it.
 I offer my gratitude to men and women who find the courage to place a child into a family like this.
 These experiences change the lives of all involved, for generations.
-I am thankful that I have been able to see beautiful experiences like this unfold.
+I am thankful that I have been able to see beautiful experiences as they unfold.
 Thank you, Kristin and Eric, for sharing your story.